9p4/jellyfin-plugin-sso/README.md

 Make sure that `clientid` is replaced with the actual client ID!

+## API Endpoints

+The API is all done from a base URL of `/sso/`

+### SAML

+#### Flow

+- POST `SAML/p/clientid`: This is the SAML POST endpoint.
+It accepts a form response from the SAML provider and returns HTML and JavaScript for the client to login.
+- GET `SAML/p/clientid`: This is the SAML initiator: it will begin the authorization flow for SAML with a given client ID.
+- POST `SAML/Auth`: This is the SAML client-side API: the HTML and JavaScript client will call this endpoint to receive Jellyfin credentials.
+Post format is in JSON with the following keys:
+  - `deviceId`: string.
+Device ID.
+  - `deviceName`: string.
+Device name.
+  - `appName`: string.
+App name.
+  - `appVersion`: string.
+App version.
+  - `data`: string.
+The signed SAML XML request.
+Used to verify a request.
+  - `provider`: string.
+The current SAML client ID.

+#### Configuration

+These all require authorization.
+Append an API key to the end of the request: `curl "http://myjellyfin.example.com/sso/SAML/Get?api_key=9c6e5fae4ae145669e6b7a3942f813b7"`

+- POST `SAML/Add`: This adds a configuration for SAML.
+It accepts JSON with the following keys and format:
+  - `samlEndpoint`: string.
+The SAML endpoint.
+  - `samlClientId`: string.
+The SAML client ID.
+  - `samlCertificate`: string.
+The base64 encoded SAML certificate.
+  - `enabled`: boolean.
+Determines if the provider is enabled or not.
+  - `enableAllFolders`: boolean.
+Determines if the client logging in is allowed access to all folders.
+  - `enabledFolders`: array of strings.
+If `enableAllFolders` is set to false, then this will be used to determine what folders the users who log in through this provider are allowed to use.
+- GET `SAML/Del/clientId`: This removes a configuration for SAML for a given client ID.
+- GET `SAML/Get`: Lists the configurations currently available.

+### OpenID

+#### Flow

+- GET `OID/r/clientId`: This is the OpenID callback path.
+This will return HTML and JavaScript for the client to login.
+- GET `OID/p/clientId`: This is the OpenID initiator: it will begin the authorization flow for OpenID with a given client ID.
+- POST `OID/Auth`: This is the OpenID client-side API: the HTML and JavaScript client will call this endpoint to receive Jellyfin credentials.
+Post format is in JSON with the following keys:
+  - `deviceId`: string.
+Device ID.
+  - `deviceName`: string.
+Device name.
+  - `appName`: string.
+App name.
+  - `appVersion`: string.
+App version.
+  - `data`: string.
+The OpenID state.
+Used to verify a request.
+  - `provider`: string.
+The current OpenID client ID.

+#### Configuration

+These all require authorization.
+Append an API key to the end of the request: `curl "http://myjellyfin.example.com/sso/OID/Get?api_key=9c6e5fae4ae145669e6b7a3942f813b7"`

+- POST `OID/Add`: This adds a configuration for OpenID.
+It accepts JSON with the following keys and format:
+  - `oidEndpoint`: string.
+The OpenID endpoint.
+Must have a `.well-known` path available.
+  - `oidClientId`: string.
+The OpenID client ID.
+  - `oidSecret`: string.
+The OpenID secret.
+  - `enabled`: boolean.
+Determines if the provider is enabled or not.
+  - `enableAllFolders`: boolean.
+Determines if the client logging in is allowed access to all folders.
+  - `enabledFolders`: array of strings.
+If `enableAllFolders` is set to false, then this will be used to determine what folders the users who log in through this provider are allowed to use.
+- GET `OID/Del/clientId`: This removes a configuration for OpenID for a given client ID.
+- GET `OID/Get`: Lists the configurations currently available.
+- GET `OID/States`: Lists currently active OpenID flows in progress.

 ## Limitations

 There is no GUI to sign in.
 You have to make it yourself!
 The buttons should redirect to something like this: [https://myjellyfin.example.com/sso/SAML/p/clientid](https://myjellyfin.example.com/sso/SAML/p/clientid) replacing `clientid` with the provider client ID and `SAML` with the auth scheme (either `SAML` or `OID`).